ibm-cloud-docs/satellite/getting-started.md

       ssh -i <filepath_to_key_file> <username>@<IP_address>
       ```
       {: pre}
    4. Update your host to have the required RHEL 7 packages.
-For more information about how to install these package, see the [Red Hat documentation](https://access.redhat.com/solutions/253273){: external}.
+For more information about how to install these packages, see the [Red Hat documentation](https://access.redhat.com/solutions/253273){: external}.
    5. Run the script.
       ```
       sudo nohup bash /tmp/attach.sh &